Follow the simple three-step plan to create and analyze your own Minnesota

 Where appropriate, use Continue to move back to the main page and view your updated choices.
 To move back to the main page without making your changes take effect, press Cancel.

 In 2009, the Minnesota Legislature created several new classifications for agricultural and timber land in the state.
 On Minnesota Land Economics, the reclassifications are handled by treating post-2008 land valuation data in a separate section.
-If you select "2009 and onward" on the attributes page, you will be presented with the new valuation classifications.
-At present, MLE MAP (green button to the left) does not present post-2008 Land Value data.
+If you select "Recent Years" on the attributes page, you will be presented with the new valuation classifications.

 These changes resulted in valuation data that is not directly comparable to that reported in previous years.
 For details, see this Department of Revenue publication.